syedalirazazaidi/next-typescript/README.md

 ## Union Type

 -are used to declair type that can have one of several possible types

+## Literal Type

+- The string literal types allow you to define a type that accepts only one specified string literal.

+## Tuples

+- A tuple works like an array with some additional considerations: